 Checks continue to be necessary and you must continue to check the prescribed documents listed in right to work checks: an employer’s guide.
 It remains an offence to knowingly employ anyone who does not have the right to work in the UK.

-For employers who haven’t yet re-opened their premises on 21st June 2021, making a manual check does not require the employee to be physically present – if the new member of staff sends their documents to the employer, the employer can make a manual check of the document while talking to the worker on a video link at the same time.
+Making a manual check does not require the employee to be physically present - if the new member of staff sends their documents to the employer, the employer can make a manual check of the document while talking to the worker on a video link at the same time.

 If you are an employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.